sekrupke/chatgpt-customer-app-experiment/README.md

 * Generated the docker-compose.yml for us
 * Added missing variables etc.
 * Explained the difference between docker-compose/ dockerfile
+* Added an init sql script and command to the docker-compose

 ### What did we do?
 * Checked the script and changed the variables
+* Troubleshooting with help of ChatGPT

 ### Problems
 * Generated docker-compose.yml differed between conversations/ languages